You Are the Best Reviewer of Your Own Papers: The Isotonic Mechanism: Appendix

-\begin{proposition} Under Assumptions~\ref{ass:author2} and \ref{ass:noise}, if the utility function $U$ in \eqref{eq:util_form} is nonconvex, then there exists a certain ground truth $\bR$ and a noise distribution such that the owner is not truthful under the Isotonic Mechanism.
+\begin{proposition} Under Assumptions~\ref{ass:author2} and \ref{ass:noise}, if the utility function $U$ in \eqref{eq:util_form} is nonconvex, then there exists a certain ground truth $\bR$ and a noise distribution such that the author is not truthful under the Isotonic Mechanism.

 \end{proposition}